Nusiq/mcblend/docs/texture_customization/index.md

 ## Random Mask
 ![](../img/random_mask.png)

-Random mask creates a grayscale image with randomly bright pixels.
-The grayscale image is than multiplied by the input image.
+The Random mask creates a grayscale image with randomly bright pixels.
+The grayscale image is then multiplied by the input image.

-- Exponent - the filter image is raised to the power of this value before it is multiplied by the image.
+- Exponent - The filter image is raised to the power of this value before it is multiplied by the image.
-- Strength - the min and max brightness values of the pixels on the filter image.
+- Strength - The min and max brightness values of the pixels on the filter image.
-- Use seed - allows you to set the seed for the color randomization.
+- Use seed - Allows you to set the seed for the color randomization.

 ## Color Mask
 ![](../img/color_mask.png)

-Color mask multiplies the input mask by a color.
+The Color mask multiplies the input mask by a color.